 8 Extraordinary Things to Do in Abu Dhabi (That Aren't Shopping Malls)

 Abu Dhabi has an image problem.
-People think it's Dubai's quieter sibling.
-People think it's Dubai's quieter, less interesting sibling — just hotels and shopping.
-I thought the same thing before I went.
-Four days later, I'd stood inside the world's most beautiful mosque, kayaked through mangrove forests, driven a Formula 1 track, and watched sunlight filter through a geometric dome at the Louvre in ways that made me question whether architecture could be spiritual.
+Too many travelers file it away as Dubai's quieter, less interesting sibling — all hotels and shopping and not much else.
+Spend four days here and that assumption collapses.
+You'll stand inside the world's most beautiful mosque, kayak through mangrove forests, drive a Formula 1 track, and watch sunlight filter through a geometric dome at the Louvre in ways that make you wonder whether architecture can be spiritual.

 Abu Dhabi is astonishing.
 Here's why.